-Term Definition Source A server that hosts resources subject to synchronization.
-Destination A system that synchronizes itself with the Source's resources. set of resources A collection of resources that is made available for synchronization by a Source.
-A Source may expose one or more such collections and support distinct ResourceSync capabilities for each.
+TermDefinitionSourceA server that hosts resources subject to synchronization.DestinationA system that synchronizes itself with the Source's resources.

+set of resources

+A collection of resources that is made available for synchronization by a Source.
+A Source may expose one or more such collections and support distinct ResourceSync capabilities.

+such collections and support distinct ResourceSync capabilities for each.
 Individual resources may be included in more than one set of resources.